relliv/monaco-tm/README.md

 ## 🧩 Built-in grammars

 This package includes some built-in grammars.
 You can use these grammars directly without any additional installation.
 You can find the list of built-in grammars in the [grammars](./grammars) directory (*also we need a config file for each file, see [configurations](./configurations) directory*).

-> [!WARNING]
-> This repository maintains a fork of the original [thebaselab/monaco-tm](https://github.com/thebaselab/monaco-tm) and [bolinfest/monaco-tm](https://github.com/bolinfest/monaco-tm) repos.
-This package has been modified to work in Angular projects.
-If you want to use this package in a different environment, please consider differencies between the original and this fork (some dependencies and loaders removed).